Garrett-R16/Elevate/README.md

 ### The PCB

-I designed the PCB using Fusion Electronics, and I got it manufactured at JLC PCB.
-I routed it on 4 layers, which was definitely difficult given that the main IC was a BGA.
-For anyone thinking of creating their own PCB, I would highly reccomend staying away from BGAs in  the beginning because it will save much money and time for both building and designing the board.
+I designed the PCB using Fusion Electronics and had it manufactured by JLC PCB.
+It's a four layer board, which definitely made routing difficult given that the main IC is a BGA.
+For anyone thinking of creating their own PCB, I highly recommend staying away from BGAs in the beginning because it will save money and time for both building and designing the board.
 I'm currently in the process of getting the board assembled.
 Some features include:

 - An Arm Cortex-M7 IC
 - BNO055 9-axis IMU